cpfaff/rbefdata_paper/paper/rbefdata.md

-The [BEFdata](http://befdataproduction.biow.uni-leipzig.de/) portal (cite Kain) is an open source data management platform developed within the BEF-China project funded by the German science foundation (FOR 891).
-The BEF-China experiment is a Biodiversity Ecosystem Functioning experiment in the subtropics of China located in the provinces Jianxi and Zhejiang.
+The [BEFdata](http://befdataproduction.biow.uni-leipzig.de/) portal (cite Kain) is an open source data management platform developed within the BEF-China project funded by the German science foundation (DFG, FOR 891).
+The BEF-China experiment is a Biodiversity Ecosystem Functioning (BEF) experiment in the subtropics of China located in the provinces Jianxi and Zhejiang.
+The BEF-China research group (\url{www.bef-china.de}) uses two main research platforms.
+An experimental forest diversity gradient of 50~ha, and 27 observational plots of 30x30~m each located in the Gutianshan Nature Reserve.
+The observational plots were selected according to a crossed sampling design along tree species richness and stand age.
+The data for the workflow on carbon pools stems from 22 to 116 years consisting of 14 to 35 species (cite Bruelheide, 2010).

-The BEFdata platform sticks to standards like the Ecological Metadata Lanauge for metadta and is specialized in harmonizing small heterogeneous data that usually has to be dealt with in biodiversity ecosystem functioning but also in other parts of ecological research.
-The portal offers a social component that lowers the hurdles on sharing data online and tools that help researchers to describe their data with metadata.
+The BEFdata platform adheres to standards like the Ecological Metadata Lanauge for metadta and is specialized in harmonizing small heterogeneous data that usually has to be dealt with in BEF but also in other parts of ecological research.
+The portal offers a social component (proposals) that lower the hurdles on sharing data online and tools that help researchers to describe their data with metadata.

-As a paper proposal process integrated.
+As the paper proposal process integrated.
 You shop together datasets and afterwards create a paper proposal based on the shopped dataset.
 In the proposal you have to give information like a title for the proposal and a rationale describing how you intend to use the data and where and when to